csd4348/HY252-Project-Ampipolis/README.md

 Porject works on IDE like netbeans, intellij and others.

-Here I implemented the boardgame Amphipolis.
+Here I implement the boardgame AMPHIPOLIS.